Light-Ideas-Labs/citizen-mobile/README.md

 Some ideas for Citizen Dapp include:

 - Creating a Project
-- viewing a list of all projects
+- Viewing a list of all projects
 -

 ## Requirements